Notes on Securing TCP Services

 Configuring TCP Clients

-Any TCP client on the device can use the provisioned short-lived X.509 certificate to set up a secure Mutual-Auth TLS connection to the Banyan Netagent, and then access the TCP service.
+Any TCP client on the device can use the provisioned short-lived X.509 certificate to set up a secure Mutual-Auth TLS connection to the Netagent, and then access the TCP service.

 TCP Client Recommended